 - use other forms of iodine, such as kelp

 - are pregnant or breastfeeding

 Other herbs have a little more backing from science, like Gosha-jinki-gan.
-A 2007 study focused on the effects of this herb on bladder activity in rats.
-According to the study, bladder contractions were lower in the group of rats given the herb.
+A 2007 study focused on the effects of this herb over six weeks on bladder activity in elderly men with overactive bladder symptoms.
+According to the

-Horsetail is an herb used for a variety of ailments, including these symptoms of overactive bladder:
+Horsetail is an herb used to treat a variety of ailments.
+Among them are these symptoms of overactive bladder: